-We can solve the problem by considering each letter separately.
-Using this approach, the new problem is to calculate the minimum distance between two cells with a fixed letter c.
-We focus on two algorithms for this:
+Let us consider the problem of calculating the minimum distance between two cells with a fixed letter c.
+There are two algorithms for this:

 Algorithm 1: Go through all pairs of cells with letter c, and calculate the minimum distance between such cells.
 This will take $O(k^2)$ time where k is the number of cells with letter c.